Sunday, 21 June 2026

 Please allow a comparison between Paradise Lost and Metallica.
 Let's find out why!

-First reason is that in metal magazines of that time, it was stated that, after the "Draconian Times" album was released in 1995,
+The first reason must be that in metal magazines of that time, it was stated that, after the "Draconian Times" album was released back in 1995, Paradise Lost surpassed Metallica in some of the North-European metal charts, and as a result Paradise Lost received "The European Metallica" nickname.

-That being said we can imagine almost each Paradise Lost album paralleled to a Metallica's LP.
+That being said it can be imagined almost each Paradise Lost album paralleled, somehow to a Metallica LP.

-We can start with "One Second" LP and there is some elements to compare it with "Load" album.
+Let's start with "One Second" LP and there are some elements to compare it with "Load" album.

-Similar, somehow, with "...And Justice for All".
-The beneficiary of a strong Arena-Rock sound, and very compact from the beginning to the end.
+The beneficiary of a strong Arena-Rock sound, and a very compact sonic display from the beginning to the end.

-On the other hand Gregor Mackintosh, Nick Holmes and Stephen Edmondson stated in an interview, that the main influence for this album is Black Sabbath's "Master Of Reality".
+On the other hand, the album is very "riffy" Gregor Mackintosh, Nick Holmes and Stephen Edmondson stated in an interview, that the main influence for this album is Black Sabbath's "Master Of Reality".
+Especially at the general guitar and drums sound...aaand the fan-base are not complaining about the bass lines.

 "Lost Paradise" is a strong musical statement who